 Little Italy Landmark Sign

 This sign was designed and created by The Little Italy Design Committee, The Little Italy Association Board, New City America, Inc., Deform, Mielke Design and UltraSign.
+It was funded by the Centre City Development Corporation & Councilman Byron Wear–City of San Diego.

 Some of the most memorable events in Little Italy have happened under the Little Italy sign; such as the XX Winter Olympic Opening Ceremony Celebration in 2006 and 2006 FIFA World Cup Celebration.
 The stories of these events and the Little Italy Landmark Sign are permanently etched in granite and mounted to the Little Italy sign’s pillars.
 Come and relive the experience and read the stories of these amazing events.